BlueTooth Hearing Aids, Made For iPhone Hearing Aids

 Phonak (one of the biggest hearing aid brands) felt some pressure from shareholders to introduce MFI hearing aids and spoke about moving forward with the devices in late 2017.
 The rumour mill worked hard on this one, and it said that the devices might not be just Phonak's first ever MFI technology, it was expected to be the first ever Made For Android hearing aids?
 That indeed proved to be the case, but it isn't quite that simple, it is, in fact, the world's first ever true Bluetooth hearing aid.
 While initially there were limitations with their system, the new Marvel MFA hearing aids do away with those completely.
-The Marvel hearing devices will connect to any Bluetooth enabled mobile phone and stream audio and calls.
+The Marvel hearing devices will connect to any Bluetooth enabled mobile phone using the Bluetooth classic protocol and stream audio and calls.
 More than that, it will also connect to Bluetooth enabled computers, laptops and even TVs.

 Are Made For iPhone / Bluetooth Hearing Aids any Good?